 There are two types of self-test status indicators: the startup indicators and the ondemand indicators.
 The startup self-test status indicators are output through the console connection during the startup process.
-The on-demand self-test status indicators are output as a the result of a execute fips <test> CLI command.
+The on-demand self-test status indicators are output as a the result of the execute fips kat <test> CLI command described in the previous section.